top of page

 Manuscripts under review

 Lovell, Darrell.
 “Neoliberal policy and equity on campus: A comparative administrative study of name, image, and likeness (NIL) and college athletics.”
-Under review at Public Administration Review.
+Revise & Resubmit at the Journal of Social Equity and Public Administration (JSEPA)

 Manuscripts in progress

 Lovell, Darrell.
-“Understanding the role of name, image, and likeness (NIL) collectives: The higher education version of political action committees,” Working draft, data collection
+“Understanding the role of name, image, and likeness (NIL) collectives: The higher education version of political action committees,” Draft submitted to special issue

 Lovell, Darrell, “Are we the enemy?
-How faculty view their administrative discretion and autonomy in the current political climate,” Working draft, IRB process
+How faculty view their administrative discretion and autonomy in the current political climate,” Working draft

 Lovell, Darrell, “Ethics and risk taking at American universities: Examining prosocial rule breaking through the lens of faculty in higher education.”
-Working draft, IRB process
+Working draft

 Lovell, Darrell, Daniel Mallinson, Blair Thomas, “Money or voice: Is name, image, and likeness causing student-athletes to rethink their speech?”
-Working draft, data collection
+Working draft

 bottom of page